mikejoh/tmux-k8s/README.md

-# The tmux Kubernetes status plugin
+# The TMUX Kubernetes status plugin

-_Note: Hi!
-This plugin is not actively maintained at the moment, please check this repository out if you're looking for a similar project: https://github.com/jonmosco/kube-tmux /Mikael_
+**_Note: Hi!
+This plugin is not actively maintained at the moment, please check this repository out if you're looking for a similar project: https://github.com/jonmosco/kube-tmux /Mikael_**

 This `tmux` plugin displays your `kubectl` context status information in the status bar.